- INVALID_KERNEL HANDLE in Windows 10 is a BSoD error that can be caused by corrupted files.

-- Right click each entry from the list and choose Disable from the menu.
-Be sure to disable all entries on the list.
+- Right-click each entry from the list and choose Disable from the menu (be sure to disable all entries on the list).

 - After you’re done, close Task Manager and restart your PC.

-If the error is fixed, you can start enabling services and applications by following the similar steps.
+If the error is fixed, you can start enabling services and applications by following similar steps.
 Be sure to enable services and applications one by one until you find the one that is causing this problem.

 When Safe Mode starts, test your PC.
 If the system is stable, it means that the BSoD error is caused by certain software, so be sure to find the problematic software and disable it or uninstall it.

-Solution 5 – Perform Windows 10 reset
+9. Perform a Windows 10 reset

 - Enter Automatic Repair by restarting your computer during the boot sequence.

-- Choose Troubleshoot > Reset this PC.
+- Choose Troubleshoot and select Reset this PC.

-- Follow the instructions in order to complete the reset process.
+- Click the Reset button and follow the instructions in order to complete the reset process.

-If the problem still persists, it’s most likely that the BSoD error is caused by a faulty hardware.
+If the problem still persists, it’s most likely that the BSoD error is caused by faulty hardware.

-Solution 6 – Check your hardware
+10. Check your hardware

 Bear in mind that almost any other hardware component can cause BSoD error, so make sure that you check all other major hardware components such as your hard drive, motherboard, etc.

-INVALID_KERNEL_HANDLE error can be a big problem, but hopefully you managed to fix this error by using one of our solutions.
+INVALID KERNEL HANDLE error can be a big problem, but hopefully, you managed to fix this error by using one of our solutions.